Intybyte/Intybyte/README.md

 ### Contributor to Slimefun

-Added feautres to slimefun and helped update to 1.21 by updating the tests, working together with the MockBukkit team.
+Added feautres to [Slimefun](https://github.com/Slimefun/Slimefun4) and helped update to 1.21 by updating the tests and core classes, working together with the MockBukkit team.

 ### Contributor to AuraSkills

-Provided Italian translation and created some addons releated to the main plugin, CannonRPG and SorceryRestore (WIP).
+Provided Italian translation for [AuraSkills](https://github.com/Archy-X/AuraSkills) and created some addons releated to the main plugin, CannonRPG and SorceryRestore (WIP).
+I suggest all server owners to use this over mcmmo as it is easily configurable and developers can add stuff to it with its good API, when I tried adding a skill to mcmmo myself it was hell.

 ### Movecraft community developer

-Added some fixes and new features, whilte rewriting some old code.
+Added to [Movecraft](https://github.com/APDevTeam/Movecraft) some fixes and new features, whilte rewriting some old code.

 ### ACF contributer